-- A. An interested party may challenge the participation of one or more commissioners or a presiding officer, a Hearing Officer, or a Hearing Examiner in a matter. - B. Any motion to disqualify a Commissioner from participating in an appeal must be filed within fourteen days after the notice of appeal is timely filed, or in the case of a new Commissioner, within fourteen days of when the Commissioner assumes office. - C. Any motion to disqualify a Hearing Officer or Hearing Examiner from participating in an appeal must be filed within fourteen days of the date of the first notice identifying that the challenged Hearing Officer or Hearing Examiner will participate in the appeal. - D. Any motion to disqualify a Commissioner from participating in any other matter must be filed prior to the Commission' meeting for which the item appears on the agenda, or if the item does not appear on the agenda, prior to the time the issue is presented to the Commission.
+- A. An interested party may challenge the participation of one or more Commissioners, Hearing Officer, or a Hearing Examiner in a matter.
+The challenge must be presented in writing as a "Motion to Dismiss" or "Motion to Disqualify." - B. Any motion to disqualify a Commissioner from participating in an appeal must be filed within fourteen days after the notice of appeal is timely filed, or in the case of a new Commissioner, within fourteen days of when the Commissioner assumes office.
+The motion must set forth the reasons that the Commissioner cannot remain objective due to personal bias, prejudice, financial interest or other substantial reason.
+The fact that the Commissioner has participated in a decision or vote adverse to the party is not a basis for disqualification. - C. Any motion to disqualify a Hearing Officer or Hearing Examiner from participating in an appeal must be filed within fourteen days of the date of the first notice identifying that the challenged Hearing Officer or Hearing Examiner will participate in the appeal.
+The motion must set forth the reasons the party reasonably believes that the Hearing Officer or Hearing Examiner cannot remain objective due to personal bias, prejudice, financial interest or other substantial reason.
+The fact that the Hearing Officer or Hearing Examiner has participated in a decision or vote adverse to the party is not a basis for disqualification.

-- E. A party's failure to timely raise a challenge shall constitute a waiver of the challenge. - F. A challenged Commissioner, Hearing Officer or Hearing Examiner may recuse him or herself, or the Commission may, by majority vote, disqualify a Hearing Officer or Hearing Examiner.
+- D. Any motion to disqualify a Commissioner from participating in any other matter must be filed prior to the Commission's meeting for which the item appears on the agenda, or if the item does not appear on the agenda, prior to the time the issue is presented to the Commission. - E. A party's failure to timely raise a challenge shall constitute a waiver of the challenge. - F. In the event of an actual or apparent personal bias, prejudice, financial interest or other reason substantially affecting a Commissioner's, Hearing Officer's or Hearing Examiner's objectivity the challenged Commissioner, Hearing Officer or Hearing Examiner may recuse him or herself, or the Commission may, by majority vote, disqualify a Hearing Officer or Hearing Examiner.